hey-kong/YCSB-C/README.md

 ## Quick Start

-The current repo only supports LevelDB test.
+The current repo only supports LevelDB and RocksDB test.

 ### LevelDB
 Before running the test, it is necessary to: